 What exactly is physical literacy?
 These graphics make it easy to understand.

-Ready to get your kids moving and developing physical literacy?
-Check out these links:
+Get kids moving and developing physical literacy with these resources:

 - Activities for 0 to 3 year old children